ruthless-man/Awesome-Learn-from-Model/README.md

   > **5.知识应用：从训练好的模型中提取可用的知识** -->

 - [[arXiv](https://arxiv.org/abs/2212.05956)] Improving Generalization of Pre-trained Language Models via Stochastic Weight Averaging
-  > **Using Random Weighted average (SWA) at a high constant learning rate, a method that encourages convergence to a flatter minimum, to fine-tune PLM, introduced SWA into the NLP field for the first time**
+  > **Using Random Weighted average (SWA) at a high constant learning rate, a method that encourages convergence to a flatter minimum, to fine-tune PLM, introduced SWA into the NLP field for the first time.**
   > The advantage of SWA is that it does not introduce additional computational costs, and the effect in compact PLM is comparable to that of SOTA KD method
   ![](README.assets/SWA.PNG)